yjod22/Platform-Software/README.md

-# Platform-Software
+# Temperature indicator
-Temperature indicator with STM32F4 and MPU-6050
+with STM32F4 and MPU-6050